AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-before-hackday.md

 *openjdk - sources/jdk9 or dev/jdk9_dev

 ```
-bash get_source.sh   #### please do not run this command in the VM, vagrant box or Docker containers
+bash get_source.sh   #### please DO NOT run this command in the VM, vagrant box or Docker containers
 bash configure --disable-warnings-as-errors
 make images
 ```